Pakettikauppa/woo-pakettikauppa/readme.txt

 == Changelog ==
 = 3.7.0 =
-* Support for different label sizes
+* New feature: Support for different label sizes
+* New feature: Shipping phone number optional / mandatory settings
+* New feature: Show estimated price of the shipment in the admin view
+* New feature: LV translations
+* Refactoring: Arranging settings regrading checkout settings

 = 3.6.2 =
 * Bug fix: load product class when not in admin view